JustinDFuller/go-multierror/README.md

 * They do not implement common interfaces such as Marshaler, so they don't work with JSON output.
 This applies to other interfaces and encoders as well.
 * They all have different interfaces and methods.
 * They expose their underlying error type.
+* They import third-party dependencies

 This `go-multierror` solves these problems by:

 * Implementing common interfaces (listed above).
 * Aligning the interface with the Go standard library.
 * Hiding the underlying error type.
+* Using only standard library dependencies